mrudula-kilani/ExoPlanet_ASTRA/README.md

 3. Run the main prediction script:
     ```bash
    python earth_like_planet_prediction.py
-  View results:
+4. View results:
    Check generated plots in the images/ folder
    Open exo_planet_predictor.html in a browser to view the web interface

+## 📁 Project Structure

 ExoPlanet_ASTRA/
 │